testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 ---

 Hello again :).<br/>
 It took me more than I ancipated for writing the second part.
 The guys from BC-Security announced on 4th April 2020 that they have made Empire's stager undetectable.
-Microsoft did not wait to see Empire being used in the wild and updated the Windows Defender with new signatures against our dear Empire stagers.
+Microsoft did not wait to see Empire being used in the wild and updated the Windows Defender with new signatures against our dear Empire's stagers.
 In what will follow, I will show how to apply what we learnt in the first <a href="https://whmacmac.github.io/RedTeam_Exercises_with_OpenSource_Tools_Part_1" style="text-decoration: none;">part</a> of my article.

 ## Contents
 * [Intro scenarios](#shortintro)